NoxLP/Starchild/README.md

 In its whole, it is a mélange of JavaScript ES6 and HTML5, among other npm utilities such as: bcrypt, cors, helmet, dotenv, jsonwebtoken and morgan.

-The app is currently a work in progress and it is planned to be deployed on Heroku.
+The app is currently a work in progress and it is planned to be deployed on Netlify.

 The developing team consists on three students from [Reboot Academy](https://www.reboot.academy/):
 - [Jonatan Santana González](https://github.com/jonatansg)